 While we fully acknowledge a parent’s right to allow their child to bring a mobile phone or Smart Watch or other types of wearable technology to school if they walk to and from school without adult supervision, St Thomas’ discourages pupils bringing mobile phones to school due to the potential issues raised above.
 The same applies to iPads or other tablets.

-When a child needs to bring a phone into school, a permission slip (Appendix 1) must be signed by the parent and the phone must be left in the school office at the start of the day and collected at the end of the day.
+When a child needs to bring a phone into school, a permission slip (Appendix 1) must be signed by the parent and the phone must be placed in the container at the school gate at the start of the day and collected at the end of the day.
 Devices should be clearly marked so that each pupil knows their own.
 Devices should be turned off before handing in.
-Parents are advised that St Thomas’ accepts no liability for the loss or damage to mobile phones and other smart devices which are brought into school or school grounds.
+Although the devices will be stored in the Deputy Headteacher’s office during the school day, parents are advised that St Thomas’ accepts no liability for the loss or damage to mobile phones and other smart devices which are brought into school or school grounds.

 The school has the right to confiscate or search a mobile phone.
 In the unlikely event of needing to do this, we will endeavour to contact a parent or carer.
 As part of this agreement, your child should agree to unlock the phone if required by a member of staff.

-Where a pupil is found by a member of staff to be using a mobile phone, the phone will be confiscated from the pupil, handed to a member of the office team who will record the name of the pupil and attach it to the phone.
-The mobile phone will be stored by the school office.
-The pupil may collect the phone at the end of the school day.
-A letter will be sent home to parents requesting that a permission slip be returned the next day.
-If this practice continues more than three times, then the school will confiscate the phone until an appropriate adult collects the phone from a senior teacher.
+Where a pupil is found by a member of staff to be using a mobile phone, the phone will be confiscated from the pupil and handed to a member of the senior leadership team and parents will be informed.

-If a pupil is found taking photographs or video footage with a mobile phone, tablet or smart watch of either other pupils or teachers, the device will be confiscated and this will be regarded as a serious offence and disciplinary action will be taken according to our Behaviour policy.
+If a pupil is found taking photographs or video footage with a mobile phone, tablet or smart watch of either other pupils or teachers, the device will be confiscated and this will be regarded as a serious offence and disciplinary action will be taken according to our Behaviour policy (See Appendix A- treated as HigherLevel/Highlevel Behaviour).

 If images of other pupils or teacher have been taken, the device will not be returned to the pupil until the images have been removed by the pupil in the presence of a senior teacher.
-(Please see more guidance on sexting in our child protection policy).

 Should a pupil be found to be using their phone or devices inappropriately, the school reserves the right to withdraw this privilege and they will no longer be able to bring a phone into school.